oVirt/ovirt-site/source/release/3.3.4/index.html.md

 ## Install / Upgrade from previous versions

-### BETA RELEASE
+### CANDIDATE RELEASE

-oVirt 3.3.4 is still in beta.
-In order to install it you've to enable oVirt beta repository.
+oVirt 3.3.4 candidate release is available.
+In order to install it you've to enable oVirt updates testing repository.

-If you're going to test oVirt 3.3.4 beta, please add yourself to [Testing/Ovirt 3.3.4 testing](Testing/Ovirt 3.3.4 testing).
+If you're going to test oVirt 3.3.4 release candidate, please add yourself to [Testing/Ovirt 3.3.4 testing](Testing/Ovirt 3.3.4 testing).

 ### Fedora / CentOS / RHEL